raphael-group/LAML-Pro/README.md

 ```
 $ python scripts/neighbor_joining.py examples/n250_m30_character_matrix/character_matrix.csv examples/n250_m30_character_matrix/initial
 ```

+> [!TIP]
+> This script uses the neighbor joining implementation from biopython.
+You should install it with `conda install -c conda-forge biopython`.

 This results in two files `examples/n250_m30_character_matrix/initial_hamming_tree.nwk` and `examples/n250_m30_character_matrix/initial_weighted_hamming_tree.nwk`.
 If we compute the distance from the inferred and true trees, we see that both are quite far away from